 New planting

-Enhancements to how existing trees or woodlands are integrated into the BCP conurbation
+Enhancing existing trees and woodlands in the BCP conurbation